ReflectionHLE/ReflectionHLE/README.md

 Additional sources/data used for these ports
 --------------------------------------------

-- Minor source code modifications and static data additions, for reproduction of Catacomb 3-D v1.00 and The Catacomb Abyss v1.13.
+- Minor source code modifications, for reproduction of Catacomb 3-D v1.00 and The Catacomb Abyss v1.13.
 - Reconstructed source codes for INTRO.EXE/CATABYSS.EXE/CATARM.EXE/CATAPOC.EXE
 (intro with title screen and credits) and LOADSCN.EXE (screens shown on quit), a couple of DOS programs distributed with the Catacomb Adventure Series